rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: So I'd have to put parens around the eval here (in the example)?

-KD: I basically want to know what's returned from a call to `eval`, is it a completion value or is there some mechanism to export something specific?
+KCD: I basically want to know what's returned from a call to `eval`, is it a completion value or is there some mechanism to export something specific?

 DH: I'll get to how to dynamically create modules in a real, which is a key feature, but that's separate ...
 There's a semantic surface we need to be able to cover in an API.
 But basically, the code evaluated in `eval` is a script, not a module.